-Thanks to the superior quality of its facilities and services, our office tower at Spring City 66 in Kunming enjoyed revenue growth of 11%.
-The occupancy rate held steady at 88%.
+Our office tower at Spring City 66 in Kunming recorded revenue growth of 11% on the strength of the mall's unrivaled quality of facilities and services.
+The occupancy rate remained at a healthy 88%.

-The Heartland 66 Office Tower in Wuhan recorded a 15% increase in revenue and a three-point increase in occupancy to 76%.
-The enhanced occupancy rate can be credited to the premium building quality, high specifications, and easily accessible transport network.
-Since its opening in March 2023, our self-operated multifunctional workspace, HANGOUT, has provided tenants with adaptable spaces and amenities, enhancing the Grade A office tower's competitiveness and market positioning.
-HANGOUT has already attracted numerous influential corporations, including Fortune 500 pharmaceutical companies and several of China's top 500 insurance companies.
+Revenue of the Heartland 66 Office Tower in Wuhan increased by 15% and the occupancy rate climbed by 3 points to 76%.
+The improved occupancy can be attributed to the premium building quality, high specifications, and convenient transport network.
+Our self-operated multifunctional workspace, HANGOUT, opened in March 2023, offering versatile spaces and amenities for tenants and further strengthening the Grade A office tower's market positioning and competitiveness.
+HANGOUT has attracted numerous influential corporations, including Fortune 500 pharmaceutical companies and several of China's top 500 insurance companies.